 Cao Fei’s Same Old, Brand New

 Same Old, Brand New is the labor of love of Chinese multimedia artist Cao Fei.
-It was a massive video installation that featured a multitude of different symbols, moving pictures and images as well as logos from well-liked video games such as Pac-Man and Tetris.
-At the time of the show, the images and symbols that were displayed had become integral elements of culture among the youth not only in Hong Kong but in other parts of the world as well.
+It was a massive video installation that featured a multitude of different symbols, moving pictures and images, and logos from well-liked video games such as Pac-Man and Tetris.
+At the time of the show, the images and symbols displayed had become integral elements of culture among the youth not only in Hong Kong but also in other parts of the world.

 Shown on the 490-meter high building

 The images were shown on the exterior of the 490-meter-high ICC, and they ran in five 10-minute intervals every night from March 13 to March 17, 2014.
 The installation was commissioned by Art Basel as part of a larger program that consisted of several shows that were more elaborate and detailed.